-According to SC DHEC, two positive cases and seven presumptive cases of coronavirus have been reported in the state of South Carolina.
-One positive case is in Charleston county and the other is in Kershaw county.
-There are five presumptive cases in Camden, one in Spartanburg county and one in Kershaw county.
+According to DHEC, six presumptive cases of coronavirus have been reported in the state of South Carolina: one in Charleston County, three in Camden, one in Kershaw County and one in Spartanburg County.

 For the latest information on monitoring and testing in South Carolina, visit: https://www.scdhec.gov/health/infectious-diseases/viruses/coronavirus-disease-2019-covid-19/monitoring-testing-covid-19.